 DIY projects with jewelry, like putting rings that are too small on a necklace, are a fun and creative way to keep your jewelry that no longer fits.

-How to Recycle Jewelry Boxes
+Jewelry Boxes

 Jewelry boxes may be recyclable, depending on the material.
 You can also repurpose them as gift boxes or storage containers, return them to the store where they were purchased, or donate them to a secondhand store.

-How to Recycle Laminate Flooring
+Laminate Flooring

 Contact the manufacturer for recycling.
-Laminate flooring is recyclable, but not using the curbside bin.
+Laminate flooring is recyclable but not using the curbside bin.

 Tossing lamps in the garbage can lead to mercury pollution, so check out LampRecycle.org for various recycling options, from hardware stores to local government collections.

-How to Recycle Light Bulbs
+Light Bulbs

-IKEA and home improvement stores recycle old bulbs but call ahead to double-check first.
+IKEA and home improvement stores recycle old bulbs, but call ahead to double-check first.
 Search Recycle Nation’s database to see which recycling centers near you accept which kinds of light bulbs.
 Lampmaster Recycling and EZ on the Earth have mail-in programs, but you have to pay.

 TerraCycle accepts mailed-in lipstick tubes.
 Be sure to use or remove as much product as possible beforehand.

-How to Recycle Lotion Bottles
+Lotion Bottles

 TerraCycle’s mail-in program also accepts empty lotion bottles.
 Again, try to clean out as much product as possible beforehand.